-Painting
+• Painting

 Walls & ceiling shall be painted with one mist and two full coats of emulsion generally.
+Emulsion to be washable.
+Walls that are to be tiled should not be mist coated.

 Colours

 The colour range shall be submitted to the Employer for its approval at the initial design stage.